 Reports of voter fraud began to emerge during the early voting time period leading up to November 8, 2016.
 In California, a stack of 83 absentee ballots addressed to one small apartment were accidentally discovered by a neighbor.
 Eighty-three names on ballots all assigned to a single apartment, smells like voter fraud to anyone with a nose.

-California passed a law automatically registering “California residents” who are issued a driver’s license to vote.
+As a matter of fact, California passed a law automatically registering “California residents” who are issued a driver’s license to vote.
 Illegal aliens, unlawfully in the United States and not eligible to vote, are being issued CA Driver’s Licenses.

 In Virginia, Democrat and longtime Clinton-supporter, Gov. Terry McAuliffe granted an unprecedented — and illegal — blanket pardon to thousands of felons, reinstating their right to vote.
 Criminals historically vote exclusively for Democrats.